14-day Cloud trial

 What does autoresize and responsive textarea mean?

-When an element in an HTML page or within an app can autoresize, it can change its shape based on:
+When an element in an HTML page or within an app can autoresize, it changes its shape based on:

 1. The HTML content inside the element